MahmoudElshahatt/BookShelf/README.md

 # BookShelf

-Book Shelf is an innovative Android application that empowers users to explore and discover a vast collection of books.
+Book Shelf is an innovative Android application that empowers users to explore and discover a vast collection of software books.

 ## Key Features